N103Gremillion/c-chat/README.md

 # c-chat
 This project is an end-to-end chat system written in C that demonstrates how to build reliable communication over sockets.
 It implements both the client and server sides of a messaging system, handling connection setup, message transmission, and state management.
 The goal of this project is to explore the fundamentals of network programming in C.

+# setup
+1.) install raylib (graphics library I used)
+2.) install raygui.h and put it in the include directory (can be found here https://github.com/raysan5/raygui)

 # build
 1.) create a build folder in the root of the project 2.) run the build.sh script to build the inital binary